atn4z7/Top100/README.md

 ##Iteration #4

 * Related Files: DetailViewController.swift, TableViewController.swift (all in https://github.com/atn4z7/Top100/tree/master/Top100)
+* Assert statements: TableViewController at line 39, DetailViewController at line 24,30
 * Share any song in the list with friends on Facebook or Twitter

 ![](https://github.com/atn4z7/Top100/blob/master/Top100/screenshot/iter4.gif)